ashramen/food-devil/README.md

 Our tech stack: MERN (React on frontend, Node on backend, MongoDB for database).

+This is the frontend repo.
+Our backend repo is here: https://github.com/bluqiu001/food-devil-backend

 # Running the App
 After you `cd` into the root folder, run `npm install` to install all dependencies, followed by `npm start` to run the app.